oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 A CSAF library does not satisfies the "CSAF library with full validation" conformance profile if the CSAF library uses an external library or program for the "CSAF full validator" part and does not enforce its presence.

+### Conformance Clause 23: CSAF downloader

+A program satisfies the "CSAF downloader" conformance profile if the program:

+* conforms to the process defined in section [sec](#retrieving-rules) by executing all parts that are applicable to the given role.
+* supports directory-based and ROLIE-based retrieval.
+* is able to execute both steps from section [sec](#retrieving-rules) separately.
+* uses a program-specific HTTP User Agent, e.g. consisting of the name and version of the program.

+> A tool MAY implement an option to store CSAF documents that fail any of the steps in section [sec](#retrieving-csaf-documents)
 -------